Concentration Inequalities for Branching Random Walk

 \subsection{Concentration inequalities}

 Let $(S_i)_{i=1, 2, ...}$ be a real-valued random process, one-dimensional random walk. $S_n$ can be formulated as $S_n=X_1 + X_2 + ... + X_n$; $X_i=S_i-S_{i-1}$.
-If some conditions are satisfied, among which independence is crucial, $S_n$ converges to a Gaussian distribution in a $\sqrt{n}$ neighborhood of its mean --- central limit theorem (CLT).
-For $S_n$ beyond the neighborhood, i.e., $|S_n - E(S_n)| \gg \sqrt{n}$, Chernoff inequality (\cite{Chernoff 1952} \cite{Hoeffding 1963}), also referred as Chernoff bound,
+Under certain conditions, in particular independence, $S_n$ converges to a Gaussian distribution in a $\sqrt{n}$ neighborhood of its mean --- central limit theorem (CLT).
+For $S_n$ beyond the neighborhood, i.e., $|S_n - \mathbb{E}(S_n)| \gg \sqrt{n}$, Chernoff inequality (\cite{Chernoff 1952} \cite{Hoeffding 1963}), also referred as Chernoff bound,

 tells us how unlikely this occurrence is.
 Chernoff inequality is extended to the more general context of bounded martingale difference (say, $E(X_n \mid S_{n-1}) = 0$), referred as Azuma-Hoeffding inequality \cite{Azuma} (see \cite{Chung} and \cite{McDiarmid89} for surveys and references therein).
-From the point of view of our application and maybe many others', Azuma-Hoeffding inequality and Chernoff inequality both give the same tight probability bound---square-exponential decay\footnote{Thus the constant '$c$' in the Chernoff bound is immaterial and the same symbol is used for simplicity.}, while the former has wider scope of applicability.
+From the point of view of our application and maybe many others', Azuma-Hoeffding inequality and Chernoff inequality both give the same tight probability bound---square-exponential decay\footnote{Thus the constant `$c$' in the Chernoff bound is immaterial and the same symbol is used for simplicity.}, while the former has wider scope of applicability.
 After the classical results of Hoeffding and Azuma(\cite{Hoeffding 1963}, \cite{Azuma}), refinements and extensions followed (e.g. \cite{Talagrand 1995}, \cite{McDiarmid89}, \cite{Bentkus 2004}, \cite{bentkus 2008}, \cite{Fan & Grama & Q. Liu 2012}, \cite{Kontorovich 2014}).
 Known as concentration inequalities, these prove very useful and have a wide variety of applications in computer science, combinatorics, information theory (see e.g. \cite{Dubashi&Panconesi 2009}, \cite{Alon2000}, \cite{Raginsky&Sason 2013}, \cite{Motwani&Raghavan 1995}).